represents a group of eye disorders that may cause damage to the optic nerve due to high intraocular pressure. Glaucoma is a degenerative eye disease.

 Slit lamp examination—the use of a low-power microscope combined with a high-intensity light source, allows a narrow beam that can be focused to examine the front of the eyeGonioscopy—to examine the outflow channels of the angle

 Angle-closure glaucoma requires emergency medical treatment to preserve vision.
-See an ophthalmologist immediately if you have any signs or symptoms of an angle-closure glaucoma attack.
-Treatment options include: Medications—Eye drops, pills, and sometimes even intravenous drugs are often administered to reduce intraocular pressure.Surgery—Surgery may be used to stop or prevent an attack of angle-closure glaucoma.
+See an ophthalmologist right away if you have any signs or symptoms of an angle-closure glaucoma attack.
+Treatment options include: Medications—Eye drops, pills, and sometimes even IV drugs are given to reduce intraocular pressure.Surgery—Surgery may be used to stop or prevent an attack of angle-closure glaucoma.
 This is usually done by laser.